-On April 27, Governor Abbott released the Report to Open Texas, which lays out a clear plan for reopening closed businesses across the state in a phased approach.
-In the ensuing weeks, the Governor has signed a series of executive orders outlining reopen timelines and safety protocols for specific industries.
+In April, Governor Abbott released the Report to Open Texas, which laid out a plan for reopening closed businesses across the state in a phased approach.
+In the ensuing weeks, the Governor signed a series of executive orders outlining reopen timelines and safety protocols for specific industries.

 Access the full report via the link below and find guidance by sector.

 A full copy of the report including information on testing and contact tracing.
 Note the checklists contained in the report are no longer valid.
 Check below for the current protocols.

 On June 26, Governor Abbott released additional guidance through Executive Order GA-28 outlining reopening timelines and protocols for certain industries.

 Harris County Public Health has produced a series of helpful signs, graphics and guidance to help encourage safety in local businesses.
 Click and download the graphics below.

 Follows the guidelines for Harris County's mandatory health and safety policy requirements, including maintaining social distance and wearing a face mask while on premises of business.